maK-/scantastic-tool/README.txt

 It also allows the output of a directory busting tool to be inserted also.
 All your base are belong to us.

+quickstart: - example usage

+Run and import a scan of home network
+./scantastic.py -s -H 192.168.192.0/24 -p 80,443 -x homescan.xml

+Export homescan to a list of urls
+./scantastic.py -eurl -x homescan.xml > urlist

+Brute force the url list using wordlist and put results into index homescan using 10 threads (By default it uses 1 thread) ./scantastic.py -d -u urlist -w some_wordlist -i homescan -t 10

 root@ubuntu:~/scantastic-tool# ./scantastic.py -h
 usage: scantastic.py [-h] [-d] [-s] [-sl] [-e] [-eurl] [-del] [-H HOST]